invertome/invertome.github.io/_pages/about.md

 Modern medicine and our understanding of the biological world has been fueled by studying a handful of organisms in great detail.
 By examining only a limited number of species, we are yet to harness the full potential that the biological world has to offer.
-Majority of animal life is comprised of invertebrates that have adapted to almost every known ecosystem on Planet Earth.
-Exploring the untapped potential of invertebrate genomes & microbiomes is the engine that will transport us to the next age of discovery.
+A majority of animal life is comprised of invertebrates that have adapted to almost every known ecosystem on Planet Earth.
+Exploring the untapped potential of the evolutionary innovation contained within invertebrate genomes & microbiomes is the engine that will transport us to the next age of discovery.
 Enter InverTome.

 A data-driven approach to biological discovery
 ======